 There’s another big question: Will the sign-up bonus offer go back to 80,000 points?
 Or will it drop all the way back to 60,000 points?
 The 60,000-point bonus has been the standard offer on the card for years.
 Twice since last fall, however, they increased that bonus to 80,000 points.

 Chase isn’t alone.
 American Express has been hard at work updating the benefits and improving the value propositions of their top-tier Platinum Card® from American Express and the American Express® Gold Card.
-What’s more, both are also out with record-setting bonuses (up to 75,000 on the Gold Card and a whopping 225,000-point bonus or more on the Platinum Card), and there’s no end in sight for either.
+What’s more, both are also out with record-setting bonuses (up to 75,000 on the Gold Card), and there’s no end in sight for either.
 And one of Chase’s biggest competitors in the mid-tier travel rewards card market, Capital One, is out with a huge 100,000-point offer on the Capital One Venture Card.

 In hindsight, ending the 80,000-point offer on the Sapphire Preferred last November seems premature.
 At the time, consumers weren’t thinking about booking travel yet, and the thought of opening a travel rewards credit card was just not top of mind for many.